JoshMJohnson/Portfolio-Josh-Johnson/Chess/README.md

     1.)
 Click on the link provided below

     2.)
-Click 'Download' once the link has loaded up Google Drive
+Download Chess.zip that was pulled up on Google Drive after clicking link

     3.)
-Run the application called 'Chess' that was just downloaded
+Open the zip file that was just downloaded

     4.)
-Click on 'Install' when prompted
+Unzip the folder that was downloaded by clicking 'Extract all'

     5.)
-Once completed, click on 'Close'
+Open folder called Chess that was just unzipped

     6.)
-Open the folder that was just created called Chess
+Run the executable file named Chess.exe

     7.)
-Run the executable file named Chess.exe

-    8.)
 Have fun playing Chess!
 &nbsp;<a href="https://drive.google.com/file/d/1j7yMjDVD1lZuNrEZI-7gKghA7E9bHbnL/view?usp=drive_web">Play Chess!</a>

 ---